Alpha Prime: Development

 The original preview of the game was released during E3 2006.
 There it was revealed that the game would have support for the Ageia's PhysX processor.
 The company that created the game, Black Element Software, is based in the Czech Republic.
-A system was created for the game originally known as the "Remote Hacking Device", but eventually renamed to the "Remote Control (ReCon)", which allows the player to manipulate electronic devices in the environment.
+A system was created for the game, originally known as the "Remote Hacking Device", but eventually renamed to the "Remote Control (ReCon)", which allows the player to manipulate electronic devices in the environment.
 The developers decided during the game's development phase that the user would have no choice in the name, look, or appearance of the playable character, since the game was not an RPG, and that the game would incorporate player-controlled vehicles and preset weapons.
 An important focus during development was the realism and facial expressions of the non-playable characters (NPCs), and it was the developers' choice to make the overall game primarily linear to appeal to a general audience.
 The developers also used specific languages to make the Artificial Intelligence language as adaptable as possible.
 The game is powered by the Enforce 2 Engine with Meqon Physics.

 On July 7, 2009, a patch was released to address some of the concerns of players.
-On top of adding full-screen anti-aliasing, it fixed issues with sound in Windows Vista, as well as tweaking the difficulty.
+On top of adding full-screen antialiasing, it fixed issues with sound in Windows Vista, as well as tweaking the difficulty.
 Enemies are now slightly weaker, are damaged more easily, and give out more ammo when you need it.

 Reception

-The game has received average reviews, citing many faults of the game.
-The enemies have been criticized for being too hard, with perfect aim at all ranges and no reduction in damage, leading players to constantly having to save and load.
-The voice acting has been seen as sub-par, as well as some sound effects lacking "punch".
-Moreover, the dubbing of Paolo Bellini (a character of Italian origins) has received hilarious reactions from Italian YouTubers because of its stereotypical depiction of English-Italian accent, mixed with some common slang expressions.
-The lack of multiplayer has also been a notable criticism.
-On the other hand, the game has been complimented for having a solid engine with crisp visuals that live up to its mainstream contemporaries.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+The enemies were criticized for being too hard, with perfect aim at all ranges and no reduction in damage, leading players to constantly having to save and load.
+The voice acting was seen as sub-par, as well as some sound effects lacking "punch".
+Moreover, the dubbing of Paolo Bellini (a character of Italian origins) received hilarious reactions from Italian YouTubers because of its stereotypical depiction of English-Italian accent, mixed with some common slang expressions.
+The lack of multiplayer was also a notable criticism.
+On the other hand, the game was complimented for having a solid engine with crisp visuals that live up to its mainstream contemporaries.